Introduction to Artificial Intelligence in Hospitals

 How Does AI-Based Communication in Hospitals Differ from Traditional Communication?

 Hospitals are fast-paced, high-pressure environments where communication must be timely, clear, and scalable.
 Traditional communication methods are mostly manual, fragmented, and staff-dependent, often falling short.
-AI-based communication introduces automation, consistency, and responsiveness that transform how hospitals operate.
+Artificial intelligence in hospitals introduces automation, consistency, and responsiveness that transform how hospitals operate.

 Most hospital teams can only respond during business hours, and after-hours inquiries often go unanswered.
 AI communication tools, like virtual receptionists and chatbots, offer 24/7 availability, handling patient queries, appointment requests, and basic support at any time of day or night.